RichiH/modbus_exporter/README.md

 ## Forking information

-This is forked from https://github.com/lupoDharkael/modbus_exporter which was not maintained any more.
+This is forked from https://github.com/lupoDharkael/modbus_exporter which was not maintained any more and did not follow Prometheus best practices.
 Initially, development happened in https://github.com/mxinden/modbus_exporter which has now been retired in favour of https://github.com/RichiH/modbus_exporter .